-Eighty homes were purchased in NSW's Newcastle and Lake Macquarie region and 36 in the Illawarra, bringing the total num-ber of homes purchased in the state to 526.

-More than 270 properties were purchased in Victoria, 79 in Western Australia, 54 in South Australia and 27 properties changed hands in Tasmania.
+Eighty homes were purchased in NSW's Newcastle and Lake Macquarie region and 36 in the Illawarra, bringing the total number of homes purchased in the ern Australia, 54 in South Australia and 27 properties changed hands in Tasmania.
 Two purchases were made in Darwin.

-Australians living in regional areas have faced some of the largest drops in housing affordability, federal Housing Minister Julie Collins said, with the scheme offering a great opportunity for lo-cals struggling to save a sufficient deposit to get into their own home sooner.
-"It's fantastic to see so many regional Australians have already been able to take advan-tage of the Albanese government's new Regional First Home
+More than 270 properties were purchased in Victoria, 79 in Westfederal Housing Minister Julie Collins said, with the scheme offering a great opportunity for locals struggling to save a sufficient deposit to get into their own home sooner.
+"It's fantastic to see so many regional Australians have already been able to take advantage of the Albanese govern-ment's new Regional First Home